fracassi-marco/jlyrics-api/README.md

 # JLyrics Api

 JLyrics Api is a simple project based on Spring Boot and Java.
-It's goal is to explore the testing strategies related to a Spring Boot web application written in Java.
+It's goal is to explore the testing strategies related to a Spring Boot rest application written in Java.
 It provide a set of examples for:
 * acceptance tests
 * external rest service integration tests